LupienLab/3d-reorganization-prostate-cancer/Results/2019-07-09_TAD-analysis/README.md

 These results suggest that large scale organization (on lengths scales of 400 kbp or larger) are largely similar across all samples, whereas small scale organization (< 400 kbp) differentiates samples, and may be where individual differences in etiology occur.

 ### Finding patient subsets with differential TADs

-Our first approach to determining sets of TADs that are unique to a particular subset of patients